ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 Messenger is an independent inter-chain program.
 It listens to relevant events as preset in the program and builds a proof on the ledger of the source chain; then transmits the message of the event and proof to Vault or Data on the target chain.

-Messenger prepays the gas fee in MAP Protocol Network and the target chain for users; but since the gas fee for target chains cannot be estimated, rewards for Messenger will be provided by dApps.
+Messenger prepays the gas fee in RATS Protocol Network and the target chain for users; but since the gas fee for target chains cannot be estimated, rewards for Messenger will be provided by dApps.
 The flexibility of the application provides Messenger with numerous possibilities.
 Applications can collect customizable transaction fees from omnichain users and consequently reward Messenger.
 As a main component of MOS, Messenger SDK is fully open to dApp developers.

 Messenger is a high-concurrency inter-chain program.
 Theoretically, as long as one honest Messenger is working in between chains, all cross-chain transaction messages of the dApp can be transferred.
-Malicious attacks from Messengers will not result in asset loss, but rather, they will cause the cross-chain verification of MAP Protocol at the protocol layer to fail
+Malicious attacks from Messengers will not result in asset loss, but rather, they will cause the cross-chain verification of RATS Protocol at the protocol layer to fail

 ### Vault & Data